mail-in-a-box/mailinabox/README.md

 Begin the installation.

+If you use a Docker/LXC-like machine, disable the firewall which is have some troubles on container version :
+    $ sudo setup/start.sh
+For everyone else :
 	$ sudo setup/start.sh

 The installation will install, uninstall, and configure packages to turn the machine into a working, good mail server.